22 Philly Water Ice Shops to Try This Summer

 John’s Water Ice, Bella Vista

-This iconic fan favorite just off the Italian market has been making the same winning recipe — using just fruit, water, and sugar — since 1945.
+This iconic fan favorite just off the Italian market has been making the same winning recipe — using just fruit, water, and sugar — since 1947.
+Bring cash (or use Venmo).
+701 Christian Street.

 John’s Water Ice Truckvarious locations

-And guess what: They launched a water ice truck, which will bring their classic flavors to the sweating masses all summer.
-Follow along on Instagram to see where they’re headed next.
+And guess what: They have a water ice truck, which will bring their classic flavors to the sweating masses all summer.
+Follow along on Instagram stories to see where they’re headed next.

 D’Emilio’s Old World Ice Treats, East Passyunk

-Owner Chris D’Emilio transitioned his motorcycle-based pop-up to a brick-and-mortar at the southern end of East Passyunk, where dessert-lovers can sample from an ever-changing menu of sorbetto and soft serve, all made in-house.
-Dairy lovers will enjoy his ice cream sundae creations, which come in flavors like the Pooh Bear, which comes drizzled in honey and topped with honeycomb cereal.
+Owner Chris D’Emilio transitioned his motorcycle-based, pop-up to a brick-and-mortar at the southern end of East Passyunk, where you can sample from an ever-changing menu of sorbetto, soft serve, and ice cream sundaes, all made in-house.
+1234 South Philip Street.

 Mancuso & Sons, East Passyunk

-While you’re grabbing a your weekly wedge of parm or ball of fresh mozzarella, get a cool cup of Mancuso’s house-made water ice in traditional flavors like lemon, chocolate, and cherry.
+While you’re grabbing your weekly wedge of parm or ball of fresh mozzarella, get a cool cup of Mancuso’s house-made water ice in traditional flavors like lemon, chocolate, and cherry.
+1902 East Passyunk Avenue.

 Jimmy’s Water Ice, Whitman

-This neighborhood institution at Front & Wolf Streets serves up flavors like cappuccino and cherry vanilla in addition to snack bar eats like pizza pretzels and deep-fried Oreos.
+This neighborhood institution at Front & Wolf Streets serves up flavors like cappuccino and cherry-vanilla in addition to snack bar eats like pizza pretzels and deep-fried Oreos.
+2251 South Front Street.

 Morrone’s Water Ice, Overbrook